Inferara/inference-language-spec/expressions.md

 ### 8.1.1 Description

-The assign expression is used to assign a value, or generally speaking, the result of an expression evaluation to a variable or to the `lval` expression.
+The assign expression is used to assign a value, or generally speaking, the result of an expression evaluation to a variable or the `lval` expression.
 The syntax for the assign expression is the variable name followed by the assignment operator (`=`) and the expression.

 ### 8.1.2 Examples